 A dumpster may be sitting on a property for multiple days or weeks, so it shouldn’t be blocking any key accessibility points.
 This is especially important for construction projects involving a lot of heavy machinery.
 If you determine that the dumpster you need is too big for the property, you may need to rent multiple smaller dumpsters.

-Larger dumpsters typically cost the most to rent, but that doesn’t mean that small dumpsters are always the most cost-effective option.
+Dumpster rental prices will also play a role in your choice.
+Large dumpsters typically cost the most to rent, but that doesn’t mean that small dumpsters are always the most cost-effective option.
 When choosing a dumpster based on price, consider selecting a larger size to cut down on trips to the dump.
-It may cost more up front, but it will save you from paying extra for a second dumpster.
+It may cost more upfront, but it will save you from paying extra for a second dumpster.

 What Size Dumpster Do You Need for Your Project?